Unlock Windows Holographic for Business features

 You can configure additional settings in the provisioning package.

-When you build a provisioning package, you may include sensitive information in the project files and in the provisioning package (.ppkg) file.
+When you build a provisioning package, you may include sensitive information in the project files and provisioning package (.ppkg) file.
 Although you have the option to encrypt the .ppkg file, project files are not encrypted.
-You should store the project files in a secure location and delete the project files when they are no longer needed.
+You should store the project files in a secure location and delete the project files when no longer needed.

-Change Owner to IT Admin, which will set the precedence of this provisioning package higher than provisioning packages applied to this device from other sources, and then select Next.
+Change Owner to IT Admin, which sets the precedence of this provisioning package to be higher than others applied to this device from different sources, and then select Next.